 A sample of your written work (such as a blog post, paper, article or report)

-Shortlisted candidates will be requested to submit a more detailed proposal together with three references.
+Shortlisted candidates will be contacted by October 31, 2021 and requested to submit a more detailed proposal together with three references by November 30, 2021.
 Only complete applications will be considered.
 Fellows will be selected by a jury of experts.
 The jury’s decisions will be final.

 Frequently Asked Questions